 It’s no secret that the construction job market is booming.
 Hiring surged in 2018 with 38,000 new construction jobs created in December alone, and 2019 is expected to be another strong year for job creation.

-If you’re considering a new career in preconstruction, the options abound — but what role is right for you?
+If you’re considering a career in preconstruction, the options abound — but what role is right for you?
 Here, we’ve compiled the most in-demand preconstruction jobs based on current active listings in the United States, along with salary data* for four major markets.
 Happy job hunting!